Halfgear/web-dev-final-project/README.md

 # TODOS
-Quiz Details Screen:
-Quiz Points should be the sum of all the question's points

-Quiz Editor Screen:
-Points can only be VIEWED.
-Quiz points change when the questions screen is updated.

 Quiz Questions Editor Screen:
 Initially shows the questions a la Preview Mode Clicking EDIT next to a question loads the question like it looks now